rejtg21/activitylog/README.md

 such as for a specific user, create a class in your application namespace that implements the `Spatie\Activitylog\Handlers\BeforeHandlerInterface`.

-This  interface defines an `shouldLog()` method in which you can code any custom logic to determine whether logging should be ignored or not.
+This  interface defines an `shouldLog($data)` method in which you can code any custom logic to determine whether logging should be ignored or not.
 You must return `true` the call should be logged.

 To en the namespaced class nameto the `beforeHandler` field in the configuration file: